BenWGee/bengee-personal-site/source/content/Dungeons And Dragons/NPCs/Commodore Krux.md

-#npc
+---
+tags:
+  - npc
+---

-Commordpre Krux is a Giff based on the Rock of Bral.
+Commodore Krux is a Giff based on the Rock of Bral.
 While he spends much of his time in the [[Happy Beholder]] he still enjoys adventuring out onto the Astral Sea.

 When not sailing the seas he rents out his vessels to up-and-coming adventurers and privateers.